The Bhargava greedoid as a Gaussian elimination greedoid: ***

-In the present paper, we prove that the Bhargava greedoid\ of $\left( E,w,d\right) $ is a \emph{Gaussian elimination greedoid} over any sufficiently large (e.g., infinite) field (a greedoid analogue of a representable matroid\footnote{In particular, this entails that all the matroids mentioned in the preceding paragraph are representable.}).
+In the present paper, we prove that the Bhargava greedoid\ of $\left( E,w,d\right) $ is a \emph{Gaussian elimination greedoid} over any sufficiently large (e.g., infinite) field.
+Roughly speaking, a Gaussian elimination greedoid is a greedoid analogue of a representable matroid\footnote{In particular, this entails that all the matroids mentioned in the preceding paragraph are representable.}.
 We quantify the \textquotedblleft sufficiently large\textquotedblright\ by providing a sufficient condition for the size of the field.
 When all weights $w\left( e\right) $ are equal, we show that this condition is also necessary.